ianlucas/cs2-inventory-simulator-plugin/README.md

 - [ ] ⛔ Graffiti

 > [!IMPORTANT]
-> ⛔ means I'm not aware of a way to modify using CSSharp or C++ and is very unlikely to be implemented soon.
+> ⛔ means I'm not aware of a way to modify using CSSharp or C++ and is very unlikely to be implemented any time soon.

 > [!WARNING]
 > Right now I'm open to issue reports, please don't open feature request or suggestion issues - they will be closed.
 I may take your comments into account, but the issue is going to remain closed.